AP Exclusive: MLB projects $640K per game loss with no fans

 Teams contend they lose more money with each additional game played.
 The players' union, however, believes clubs would lose less money with more games.
 In addition, many teams and/or their owners have stakes in their regional sports network that would benefit from additional games.

-Owners voted Monday to propose salaries be based on a 50-50 split of revenue, a framework players say is tantamount to the kind of salary cap they will never accept.
+Owners voted Monday to propose salaries be based on a 50-50 split of revenue, a framework players say is tantamount to the kind of salary cap they’ll never accept.
 Teams gave the players' association their virus-testing plan Friday and have waited to make their economic proposal.

 Meanwhile, MLB has created a 67-page draft of its proposed 2020 Operations Manual, which has been obtained by The Associated Press and was first reported by The Athletic.